ACHELOUS m Greek Mythology (Latinized)From Greek

 Athena in a weaving contest.
 After this Arachne hanged herself, but Athena brought her back to life in the form of a spider.

-"bright" in Persian.
-In Persian legend Arash was a Persian archer who was ordered by the Turans to shoot an arrow, the landing place of which would determine the new location of the Persian-Turan border.
+"bear".
+In Iranian legend Arash was an archer who was ordered by the Turans to shoot an arrow, the landing place of which would determine the new location of the Iran-Turan border.
 Arash climbed a mountain and fired his arrow with such strength that it flew for several hours and landed on the banks of the far-away Oxus River.

 ἀρή (are) meaning